python/cpython/Doc/documenting/markup.rst

 .. describe:: meth

    The name of a method of an object.
-The role text should include the type name, method name and the trailing parentheses.
+The role text should include the type name and the method name.
 A dotted name may be used.

 .. describe:: attr